 • Certify that you are under equivalence surcharge.

-• Issue invoice when delivering real estate, when the recipient is an entrepreneur, professional, Public Administration or legal person, and when delivering to another state.
+• Issue invoice when delivering real estate, when the recipient is an entrepreneur, professional, Public Administration or legal person, and when providing to another state.

-• Carry books of invoices received if activities are carried out in different schemes.
+• Carry books of invoices received if you carry out activities in different schemes.

 4.7.
 Special scheme for agriculture, livestock and fisheries (REAG and P)